 We welcome applications from Albury village and all surrounding areas.
 We are always pleased to meet with prospective parents and show them around the school.
 Please call the school office on 01279 771253 for a prospectus and application form or you can download an application form on our admissions page.

-Below are a selection of quotes from our last Ofsted inspection (September 2014).
-A copy of this report can be found by clicking on the “Learning” link and then the Ofsted tab.
+Below are a selection of quotes from our recent Ofsted inspection (May 2018).
+A copy of this report can be found by clicking on the “Key Information” link and then the Ofsted tab.

 - Members of staff "have successfully preserved the caring, supportive ethos of this very small school which is valued by pupils, parents and carers.
 One parent stated, 'Every child is valued and given the opportunity to flourish', while a pupil commented that school 'is like a big family'.

 - "Pupils of all ages behave exceptionally well and develop positive attitudes towards their learning.
 They take pride in their work and, as a result, the presentation of their work is of a very high standard."

 - "Pupils are highly supportive of each other and explained that everyone joins in and gets on well together."

 - "Pupils have historically achieved well in reading, writing and maths.
 They enjoy a range of subjects in particular art and science" having "opportunities to work with specialist teachers who have developed their skills and enthusiasm for these subjects."

 - "PE is also very popular with many pupils.
 One parent commented, 'the school has made huge improvements in its sports offer and this is adding a lot to children's confidence and experience in tournaments against other, bigger schools.'"

 - The school has "a strong team who share....'high expectations in everything we do'".